Youssef Belammari

-Youssef Belammari (Arabic: يُوسُف بَلْعُمَرِيّ; born 20 September 1998) is a Moroccan professional footballer who plays as a left-back for Botola club Raja CA and the Morocco national team.
+Youssef Belammari (Arabic: يُوسُف بَلْعُمَرِيّ; born 20 September 1998) is a Moroccan professional footballer who plays as a left-back for Egyptian Premier League club Al Ahly and the Morocco national team.

 He began his football career by joining the youth teams of Fath Union Sports when he was aged 10.
 In 2017, he was called-up to the first team but he did not fully establish himself until the 2019–20 season.
 In 2023, he signed with Raja Club Athletic with whom he won the historic invincible-double in the 2023–24 season, an unprecedented achievement in the history of Moroccan football.

 Club career

 Fath US

 Born in Casablanca on 20 September 1998, Youssef Belammari arrived at Fath Union Sports's youth system at a young age.
 In early 2017, he joined the first team's squad under Walid Regragui.

 On 5 April 2017, he made his professional debut against Raja CA in 2016–17 Botola (2–0 loss).

 On 28 May, he made his first starting debut against Moghreb Tetouan (1–1 draw).
 On 27 August 2017, he scored his first professional goal against Mouloudia d'Oujda in the first round of the 2017 Throne Cup (1–1 draw).